Dental Implants at Dental at Joondalup

 Dental implants are the preferred option for people seeking treatment options to replace their teeth.
-They are made from a high grade medical titanium screw which is precisely placed into your jaws.
-Titanium is used as it induce is something known as osseo-integration and this creates a strong sturdy platform for your tooth.
+They are made from a high-grade medical titanium screw that is precisely placed into your jaws.
+Titanium is used as it induces something known as osseo-integration and this creates a strong sturdy platform for your tooth.

 Dental Implants Success Gallery